Passport Visa Blogs

 The dimensions for a standard passport photo in the US are 2 x 2 inches with a head size between 1 - 1 3/8 inches.

-In the United States, you can typically use the same photo for your passport and visa applications.
-However, be aware that some countries have different photo requirements.
+Sometimes.
+A passport photo can be used for a visa application only if it meets the destination country's photo requirements.
 To avoid any issues, review the specific photo guidelines for the country you plan to visit before submitting your visa application.

 Smiling is acceptable for US visa photos, but other countries may prohibit smiles.
 It's safer to have a neutral expression.